Nayar (name)

 Nayar or Nayyar is a surname that is found among Khatri community which are majorly Hindus with a minority of Sikhs and Muslims.
-The belong to the "Sareen" division among the Khatris.
+They belong to the "Sareen" division among the Khatris.
 They were mostly concentrated in the Majha region especially in the districts of Gujrat, Lahore, Okara, Nankana Sahib and Sialkot before 1947.
 Nayyar families were known to have been qanungos (governors) in the town of Kunjah in Gujrat district, Punjab.

 As a custom, milk is never churned in Nayyar families because one of their ancestors died of drinking whey in which a snake had got accidentally churned.